 Have you ever wondered what God’s will is for your life?
 Did you know that the Bible reveals His will for us?
 One very important part of the will of God is “to be filled with” or “controlled by” the Holy Spirit.

 To be filled with the Holy Spirit means that the Holy Spirit has complete control of us.
-Notice God’s illustration in Eph.
-5:17-18.
+Notice God’s illustration in Ephesians 5:17-18.
 He commands us to not become drunk with wine but to be drunk with the Holy Spirit.
 To be drunk means that wine has taken control of our senses.
 That illustrates the meaning of the Greek word “filled.”
 It means “to make full, complete.”
 It was also used to refer to someone who was filled full of food.
 The will of God is that we be filled full of the Holy Spirit or controlled by Him.
 When we allow this to happen, we will be . . .

 A Spirit filled Christian will have joy in the heart, thankfulness, and humility towards others or submission.
 These are the marks of a Spirit filled Christian.
 The passage does not talk about any other experiences.

 Ephesians 5:19-21 is not talking about smiles on the face but melody and joy in the heart.
 A pastor who commented about the familiar statement that a Christian should have a happy smile on their face observed, “Where the sun always shines, there is a desert.”
 That is true.
 A person who does not experience suffering is a shallow Christian.
 The great saints of the ages suffered.
 The great preacher C. Spurgeon suffered greatly with depression between his messages.
 The saints in Hebrews 11:35-38 suffered great torture.
 The prophet Jeremiah is called the weeping prophet.
-This passage is also talking about humility on the inside that causes wives to submit to their husbands (Eph.
-5:22), husbands to love their wives Eph.
-5:25-28), children to obey their parents (Eph.
-6:1), and slaves to obey their masters (Eph.
-6:5).
+This passage is also talking about humility on the inside that causes wives to submit to their husbands (Ephesians 5:22), husbands to love their wives Ephesians 5:25-28), children to obey their parents (Ephesians 6:1), and slaves to obey their masters (Ephesians 6:5).

 Colossians 3:16-22 is a very interesting passage because it is very close to Ephesians 5:17-6:5.

 Let the word of Christ richly dwell within you, with all wisdom teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in your hearts to God . . .
 Wives, be subject to your husbands . . .
 Husbands, love your wives . . .
 Children, be obedient to your parents . . .
 Slaves, in all things obey those who are your masters on earth . . .
-(NASB) Col. 3:16-22
+Colossians 3:16-22 (NASB)

 In Ephesians 5:17-18 the list starts with “be filled with the Spirit,” and in Colossians the list starts with the “Word of Christ.”
 In both Ephesians and Colossians we are commanded to do something and then the results which follow are identical.
 In Ephesians we are commanded to be “filled with the Spirit” and in Colossians we are commanded to dwell richly in the “word of Christ.”
 Then singing, thankfulness, and submission to others follows.
 Why?
 Because being filled with the Spirit and spending time in the Word of God go together.
 One who is filled with the Spirit will “dwell richly” in the Word.
 The Greek word for “dwell” means to “live in” like a person living in a home.
 This is an important spiritual insight.
 It implies we want to spend as much time as we can reading, meditating on and studying the Bible.
 The Spirit then uses the Word of God to make us more like Jesus Christ.